BrockCSC/project-series-templates/README.md

 :white_check_mark: - Ready to use

-:warning: - in progress - incomplete but relatively stable
+:warning: - In Progress - incomplete but relatively stable

-:x: - not ready to use
+:x: - Not Ready to use

 | Project | Language | Status | Entry Point|